joyce-lai/joyce-lai.github.io/_pages/cv.md

 nav_order: 5
 cv_pdf: #/assets/pdf/example_pdf.pdf # you can also use external links here
 cv_format: rendercv # options: rendercv, jsonresume
-description: This page is under construction and has not been fully updated. 🚧
+description: This page is under construction and has not been fully populated. 🚧
 toc:
   sidebar: left